 Always with a local instructor that shows us what the nature hides.

 This activity will be placed in the Ski Resort of Grand Valira – Andorra.
-Our staff will be waiting for you and your instructor will give you a briefing and after that you will be ready to start the multi activity package.
+Our staff will be waiting for you and once you get your snow shoes on, your instructor will give you a briefing and after that you will be ready to start the multi activity package.

 Schedule: Our schedule runs from 9am until 5pm (after this time the activity has an extra cost of 40%)